Edge-Learning-Machine/Desk-LM/README.md

 The .json file exposes the following properties:
 - model_id, the uuid of the model to be loaded on the server to make the prediction
-- samples, an array of samples to be predicted
+- samples, an array of samples for which to build the prediction

 #### Storage configuration
 **--store**